WolfAnto/Valorant-Xp-Bot/README.md

 If you don't know how to use the program, check README.md in the folder

-Change theingame.png in 1080 folder | check README.md
+Change the ingame.png in 1080 folder | check README.md

 the program was created by jordan123pal and re-edited by WolfAnto for Valorant